Bahrain - Asia

 The practical budget pressure usually comes from three places: lodging around BHD 55-95 mid-range in central or waterfront Manama, meals around BHD 3-7 for simple lunch, BHD 10-22 for a stronger dinner, and BHD 35+ once the evening becomes more polished, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Taxis are practical enough that convenience matters more than squeezing every dinar.
+Transport is rarely the biggest problem once you know the rough picture: Taxis are practical enough that convenience matters more than squeezing every dinar.

 Evenings in Manama are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.